Perfectoid towers generated from prisms

 \subsection{Examples from geometric Frobenius lifts}

 The next example is generated from a more geometric methods, namely, the Frobenius lift on an Abelian variety.
 That tower is an example that the generic rank of those transition maps are \(p\)-power.
-More general theory of Frobenius lifts on smooth projective varieties and its ring of sections is developed in a forthcoming paper \cite{ishizuka2024Quasi}.
+More general theory of Frobenius lifts on smooth projective varieties and its relation to perfectoid towers are developed in \cite{ishizuka2025Quasi, ishiro2025drings}.
 This is one of the examples of perfectoid towers arising from non-Cohen-Macaulay normal domains, which does not appear in \cite{ishiro2025Perfectoid}.

 \begin{example} Let \(A\) be an ordinary Abelian variety over a perfect field \(k\) of characteristic \(p\) and \(L\) be an ample line bundle on \(A\).
-Then we can take the canonical lift \(\mcalA\) and an ample line bundle \(\mcalL\) on \(\mcalA\) such that the ring of sections \(R(\mcalA, \mcalL) \defeq \oplus_{m \geq 0} H^0(\mcalA, \mcalL)\) is a normal domain but not Cohen-Macaulay (as in \cite[Lemma 4.11]{kawakami2024Frobenius} and \cite[Example 7.7]{bhatt2024Perfectoid}).
+Then we can take the canonical lift \(\mcalA\) and an ample line bundle \(\mcalL\) on \(\mcalA\) such that the ring of sections \(R(\mcalA, \mcalL) \defeq \oplus_{m \geq 0} H^0(\mcalA, \mcalL^{\otimes m})\) is a normal domain but not Cohen-Macaulay (as in \cite[Lemma 4.11]{kawakami2024Frobenius} and \cite[Example 7.7]{bhatt2024Perfectoid}).
 Then this ring \(R(\mcalA, \mcalL)\) satisfies the condition \Cref{ExplicitPerfectoidTowerDeltaRing} and \Cref{ExampleGraded}.
 So we have a perfectoid tower

 arising from \((R(\mcalA, \mcalL), (p))\) and the generic rank of transition maps are \(p[K(A)^{1/p}:K(A)]\) which is \(p\)-power.
 Its tilt is

 In particular, we have an inequality

 by \cite[Proposition 4.7]{ishiro2025Perfectoid}. \end{example}